DSHR2018/snapsecure/README.md

 Hey this is our repo for SnapSecure!
+Let's use https://github.com/AsamK/signal-cli